MetaSolutionsAB/ldcache/README.md

 LD Cache is a minimum footprint caching server for Linked (Open) Data.

-Initial development was carried out within a [VINNOVA-funded project](http://metasolutions.se/projects/vidareutveckling-av-lankade-oppna-data-for-nobelpris/) for opening up information about Nobel Prizes and Nobel Laureates as Linked Open Data.

 ## Installation

 LD Cache can be built using Maven by running in the project's root directory: `mvn build`